rurban/ctl/docs/unordered_set.md

 load factors.
 Overall the STL `unordered_set` performance is bad, and our is also not much better.
 That's why we will add better hash tables and a btree, with less stability guarantees.

+# Changes

+* 202104:
+  Starting with CTL_VERSION 202104 there are no dynamic hash and equal fields anymore.
+  They must be defined statically as `T_hash` and `T_equal` methods beforehand.